 Webinars are great for any SaaS business because you either have to show off your software or train your customers to use the platform (or both!) in a scalable way.

-Finally, webinars is just a word, think "workshop", "live event", etc. You don't like presenting a PowerPoint?
-Do something else.
+Webinars are super versatile.
+You don't like presenting a PowerPoint?
+Do a webinar.
 Have fun, come up with a new live streaming format.
 It does not matter, as long as you're able to help multiple leads and customers at once.